 A student information system is a software system devoted to tracking and making analyses of student data.
 It keeps track of information like student test scores, attendance, and subjects they've taken.
 Student information systems can be used to see where students need more help or how to best assist them.

-Synchronous classes are classes in which all students and their teachers are online at the same time.
+Synchronous learning includes classes in which all students and their teachers are online at the same time.
 Unlike other online classes where students attend at their own pace, these have designated start times and are intended to mimic a normal physical classroom.
 Students participate in lectures and discussions in real-time, without having to wait until later to respond.

 A webinar is a presentation focused on a specific topic that is hosted and attended virtually.
 Attendees can sign up ahead of time and are taken to a digital lecture where slides, video, or other multimedia will be presented.
-These are done with the help of video conferencing technology and software.
+These are done with the help of video conferencing technology and software and can be either synchronous or asynchronous, depending on if the webinar in question is live or pre-recorded